 Cortes Community Radio was designed to broadcast the “concerns, interests, and activities of the Northern Gulf Islands to the public.”
 This goes beyond reading announcements and short bulletins.
 We need to produce local news and talk shows.

-Free Range Radio, produced on Cortes Island, is “a place where your mind has the possibility of roaming free and perhaps gathering in some images, some facts, some words and inspiration or even antagonistic dialogue.
+Free Range Radio with Doug Hamel is “a place where your mind has the possibility of roaming free and perhaps gathering in some images, some facts, some words and inspiration or even antagonistic dialogue.
 It is free range, it’s going to roam.”
 The essential question is “Who and what is going on?”
 Sundays 7:30 -9:30 PM; (repeat) Mondays 10:00 -10:30 PM.

 Photo Credit: Look Who’s Talking (Kids playing near Hollyhock, Cortes Island)- Roy L Hales photo